 Critical topics covered in NSR's recruiting seminars.

-But, in recruiting you get one chance.
-That's it – high school kids are recruited once in their lives and they only get one chance to get it right or the opportunity is lost forever.
+These seminars are invaluable to families.
+In recruiting, you only get one chance.
+That's it – high school athletes are recruited once in their lives and they only get that precious chance to get it right or the opportunity is lost forever.

-Contact your local NSR representative today for more information or to schedule your free recruiting seminar.
+Contact your local NSR scout today for more information or to schedule your free recruiting seminar.